tg1702/detecting-sms-spam/README.md

 This project is a web app that uses a Multinomial Naive Bayes model to detect SMS/text message spam.
 A dataset of spam and ham (non-spam) messages was obtained from Kaggle.
 The model was created and trained using Google Colab and downloaded and saved into the <code>model.pkl</code> file.
 A web app was built using the Streamlit library in Python in order to send data to the model.

 ## Run on web
-Hosted on the Streamlit Cloud Service at https://detecting-sms-spam.streamlit.app/.
+Hosted on the Streamlit Community Cloud service at https://detecting-sms-spam.streamlit.app/.
 You can enter the message you would like to check in the available input box.

 ## Install and Run locally